kc64/vscode-docs/docs/remote/ssh.md

 ### System requirements

 **Local:** See minimum requirements for [VS Code](/docs/supporting/requirements.md).
 A supported [OpenSSH compatible SSH client](/docs/remote/troubleshooting.md#installing-a-supported-ssh-client) must also be installed.
+The local system must have open access to the Internet.

 **Remote SSH Host**: A running [SSH server](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server) on: